NtwariMike-CK/Movie-Recommendation-App-Frontend/README.md

 1. Open the application in your web browser
 2. Click on the dropdown menu to select a movie or start typing to search
 3. Choose a movie from the list
-4. Click the "Προτάσεις Ταινιών" (Movie Recommendations) button
+4. Click the "Show Recommendation" (Movie Recommendations) button
 5. Browse through the horizontally scrollable list of recommended movies

 ## Frontend Component Details